fluid-project/infusion-docs/src/documents/UserInterfaceOptionsAPI.md

         <tr>
             <th>Description</th>
             <td>

-                The <code>lazyLoad</code> option allows you to specify if the prefsEditor should be lazily loaded.
+The `lazyLoad` option allows you to specify if the prefsEditor should be lazily loaded.
 When `lazyLoad` is enabled, the contents of panel, including templates and message bundles are not loaded until the panel is opened.
 This feature is useful for improving initial page load times, but will cause a brief delay the first time the panel is opened.
             </td>
         </tr>
         <tr>